Once you’ve been directed to the Perusall course site, you’re ready to upload documents for your students to read.

 In the box that pops up, you will need to input assignment information in 3 steps.
 First, select the reading you just uploaded and then click whether you want to assign a portion of the reading (“Assign page ranges”) or the entire reading (“Assign entire document”).
 Click “Next step” to move on to the next page.

 On the next page, set the assignment deadline and type in the assignment name.
-(Note: if you are using Perusall to grade this assignment, the assignment name on Perusall must be identical to the assignment name on Perusall.)
+(Note: if you are using Perusall to pass scores back to Canvas, the assignment name on Perusall must be identical to the assignment name on Canvas.)

 If you’d like, you can also type instructions for your students on this page.
 When you’ve finished with this page, click “next step.”